 Do I need to have a synopsis?

 If I’m a returning author, should I submit to you or to my editor?
-Submit via the individual Submittable link for the call you’re submitting to, please!
+Submit via the unique Submittable link for this anthology, please.

 How do royalties work?
 These will publish individually as novellas, in which case you’ll get the full, individual royalties for your novella sales.
 They also publish as anthologies, for which you split the same royalty structure with the other authors–for the sale of the full anthology eBook only.